Georg Stefan Troller: Career

-Troller rose to fame with his program Pariser Journal, which aired from 1962 to 1971 on ARD tv.
-In 1971, he launched his series of unconventional interviews Personenbeschreibung ("Description of a Person ") for ZDF tv.
+Troller rose to fame with his program Pariser Journal, which aired from 1962 to 1971 on ARD TV.
+In 1971, he launched his series of unconventional interviews Personenbeschreibung ("Description of a Person ") for ZDF TV.
 Among the major figures he interviewed were Marlon Brando, Brigitte Bardot, Alain Delon, Woody Allen, Kirk Douglas and Romy Schneider.
 "A good interview is almost like a confession," he said.
 Upon his death, Die Welt noted that "Initially, producers frowned upon his subjective interviewing style, as it lacked the requisite neutrality.
 However, his sensitive and critical approach to interviewing people struck a chord, turning him into a role model amongst other journalists."
 His screenplays, directed by Axel Corti, have become cult films.

 Death

 Troller died in Paris, France on 27 September 2025, at the age of 103.
+He is buried at Montmartre cemetery in Paris, with his second wife Kirsten Troller, née Lerche.
+His first wife, Davina Troller, née Wynne-Hughes, died in Paris on 16 January 2024 and is buried close by.